 Social Wine & Tapas.
 British-style tapas and wine are in perfect harmony at this shiny establishment which is part of Jason Atherton’s Social family of restaurants.
 Full review, here.

 Patty & Bun.
-Is there anything more galvanising than a devilishly deep-fried burger sandwiched between golden-topped brioche buns?
+Of course, when it comes down to it, is there anything more galvanising than a devilishly deep-fried burger sandwiched between golden-topped brioche buns?